DOI-ONRR/blog-nrrd/src/pages/transition-to-management/index.md

 authors:
 - Maroya Faied

-excerpt: "This post shares a personal story about tranisitoning to management and shares advice to a new manager."
+excerpt: "This post shares a personal story about transitioning to management and shares advice to a new manager."
 tags:
 - product management
 - new manager
 date: "2021-11-18"
 ---

 I have survived one year as the Product Manager for the Open Data, Design, and Development (ODDD) team!
 My transition from a Program Analyst to a Manager role has been an amazing learning experience.
 It started off with self-doubt and hesitation to transitioning into a confident manager with my team’s support.
 I will share my story along with advice I would give to a new manager or to someone considering a similar role.

 ## Deciding to step out of my comfort zone